ndsev/zserio-cpp17/README.md

 The generator fully supports the Zserio language and has the following limitations:

-- Templates are generated as instantiations without usage of native C++ templates.
+- Templates are generated as instantiations without usage of native C++ templates
-- No support for generic programming, including JSON export and import.
+- No support for generic programming, including JSON export and import

 ### How to Get the latest C++17 Generator